christiskatsouris/StataExamples/README.md

 ### References

 Lockwood, B., & Porcelli, F. (2013).
 Incentive schemes for local government: Theory and evidence from comprehensive performance assessment in england.
 American Economic Journal: Economic Policy, 5(3), 254-86.

+### Task 1

+Based on one of the following studies, prepare a short replication study.
+Give emphasis on the data structure in each case, the econometric specification as well as suitable robustness checks that allow to examine the economic theory under investigation.

+[1] Egger, P., & Koethenbuerger, M. (2010).
+Government spending and legislative organization: Quasi-experimental evidence from Germany.
+American Economic Journal: Applied Economics, 2(4), 200-212.

+[2] Gilchrist, D. S. (2016).
+Patents as a spur to subsequent innovation?
+Evidence from pharmaceuticals.
+American Economic Journal: Applied Economics, 8(4), 189-221.

+[3] Miguel, E., & Kremer, M. (2004).
+Worms: identifying impacts on education and health in the presence of treatment externalities.
+Econometrica, 72(1), 159-217.

 ## [C].
 Applied Time Series Econometrics